anvytran-dev/ProgrammingChallenges/README.md

 ### Lesson Learned

 Solving programming challenges greatly complements my reading materials while increasing my problem-solving abilities.
+I am able to encounter new problems and think about them creatively and then how to refactor them.

 ###